lexandro/dockery/README.md

 ## Under development
 0.2.8
-- Add: image search/pull to the image list view (from the public repo)
+- Add: image search/pull (from the public repo)

 ## Roadmap /by priority/
 0.2.9